Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

   array([ True,  True,  True,  True,  True,  True,  True])
   ```

-  What that means is that all the rules that are outlined above about [integer
+  What this all means is that all the rules that are outlined above about
-  array indices](integer-array-indices), e.g., how they broadcast or combine
+  [integer array indices](integer-array-indices), e.g., how they broadcast or
-  together with slices, all also apply to boolean array indices after this
+  combine together with slices, all also apply to boolean array indices after
-  transformation.
-This also specifies how boolean array indices and integer
+  this transformation.
+This also specifies how boolean array indices and
-  array indices combine together.
+  integer array indices combine together.

   Effectively, a boolean array index can be combined with other boolean array
   indices or integer or integer array indices by first converting the boolean